-With so much information available online, it makes sense to search Google for the best medical malpractice attorney Cleveland has to offer if a doctor injured you or misdiagnosed a disease that could have been cured if it had been treated sooner.
+With so much information available online, it makes sense to search for the best medical malpractice attorney Cleveland has to offer.
 Unfortunately, in the quest to rank on the first page and be seen by the highest number of potential clients, law firms often hire marketing companies to write their material and every website winds up sounding the same.

 “I thought there was something odd about that,” she says in her testimonial.
 “My case hadn’t settled yet, so I was talking to [my lawyer] Vince, and he recommended Chris Mellino.
 I contacted him, and he called a urologist for me.
 He is very, very good.
 Always returned my calls, answered all my questions.
 The staff was wonderful, and we won our case.
 It didn’t bring my mom back, but I got justice for my mom.”

 If you don’t know an attorney, visit YouTube.
 Many post videos, so you can get a feel for their personality before picking up the phone or stepping foot in their office.
 Medical malpractice lawsuits can go on for months and, sometimes, years, so you want to make sure you like and trust the person you’ll be dealing with for such a long period of time.

 Just about every personal injury and medical malpractice firm in Cleveland offers a free consultation, so don’t hesitate to contact us (or any attorney) with questions, such as, “Has the statute of limitations run out in my case?” since Ohio law limits the amount of time you have to file a claim.
 For a list of questions you should ask everyone you’re considering hiring, download or request Chris’ free guide.

 Why You Should Call Us Before Speaking with Another Medical Malpractice Attorney in Cleveland